Moses07/TimeSeries_Futures_Sugar_Market/README.md

 ## Dataset
 Source :

-The data consists of xx csv files from January 20xx to December 20xx in the form of daily prices of basic commodities.
+The data consists of 6 csv files from January 2012 to December 2018 in the form of daily prices of basic commodities.
 The data is still not 100% clean and neat, so it needs cleansing and formatting.
 The data dictionary of the dataset is as follows:
 date: Daily date
 Commodity: Commodity
 Price: Price

 ## Data Analysis
 Arima results
+LSTM results
+PROPHET results